Pulling back the curtain on today’s headlines

 The past few years have been a bit like that, for me.

-My views, over that time, have been grounded on two consistent themes: that, globally, there is a rising moral vacuum that has given oxygen to a massive jump in the ancient stain of antisemitism that we’re seeing around the world; and that the right of the Jewish people to their own land is established in both recent law and accumulated history.
+Since 2017 it has been my privilege to write and speak about Israel and the Jewish people – mostly to draw awareness to the rising moral vacuum that has given oxygen to a massive jump in the ancient stain of antisemitism that we’re seeing around the world; and to the moral and the legal right of the Jewish people to their own land.

+So, for some, I’m sure that my recent excursions into the topic of bible prophecy have seemed a bit strange.
 And it’s not just the odd mention here and there – I’ve gone in boots-and-all and even published a book on the topic (Prophecy Shock, which, somewhat to my surprise, has just reached number one on Amazon in New Zealand and Australia).

 What looks like confusion isn’t coming from the text, it’s coming from how we’ve learned to interpret it.